 There is no exact science in sewing – you usually do with what you have.
-But when there are options galore, maybe you will make an informed and convenient choice with this list of marking tools.
+But when there are options galore, you may make an informed and convenient choice with this list of marking tools.

-The three caveats you need to follow when selecting a marking tool for your fabric in sewing – one is, it should not be a smudged mess ; The second is it should not permanently stain/mark the cloth.
-The other is that, it should be visible clearly as you sew.
+The three caveats you need to follow when selecting a marking tool for your fabric in sewing are that it should not be a smudged mess and that it should not permanently stain/mark the cloth.
+The other is that it should be visible clearly as you sew.

-Tailor’s chalk is especially made for fabric marking and comes in a number of colors – no, it is not the chalk that is used in school black boards, once upon a time, for the uninitiated.
-This chalk is thin and very easy to use and convenient to hold and is gone with a wet wipe or wash.
+Tailor’s chalk is specially made for fabric marking and comes in many colors – no, it is not the chalk used in school blackboards, once upon a time, for the uninitiated.
+This chalk is thin, very easy to use, and convenient to hold and is gone with a wet wipe or wash.

-The marking might fade very fast with slightest touch- that is a disadvantage.
+The marking might fade quickly with the slightest touch- a disadvantage.
 These chalks are fragile as they are thin and may crumble as you mark and make a mess.
 Buy good quality ones in many colors.

 Choose a color in contrast to your cloth.

-Much better than chalk- buy chalk pencils with a little wax in it – it doesn’t come off easily like the regular chalk but goes off completely when washed.
-It is available in many colors and can be sharpened and leave accurate lines on fabric.
-What more can you ask.
+Much better than triangle-shaped tailor’s chalk- buy chalk pencils with a little wax in it – it doesn’t come off easily like the regular chalk but goes off completely when washed.
+It is available in many colors and can be sharpened, leaving accurate lines on the fabric.
+What more can you ask?